 Now to my beloved John Wilson, who was born the day of my father’s final birthday, in 1972.
 John, I’m not saying we’re psychically linked, but about a month ago in the middle of defrosting the refrigerator I think I got a weird emotional flash from you where you were being right annoyed… I got the impression it might’ve been about The John Wilson Orchestra, you were waiting for some kind of answer re your orchestra and not getting it, and I actually felt your annoyance… As I say, it was weird, like listening in on a party line…

 That’s all I could make of it.
 But it’s enough to make me want to give you something special for your birthday.
 So…I’ve tried this only once, with an old boyfriend, and I think because I was really, really into him it worked.
 On the actual day of your birthday, John, I’m going to try to send you an energy shot.
 [UPDATE: Just did it.
 Think I got through.
-2AM UK time.]
+25 May 2020 2AM UK time.]
 Until then, Happy Birthday, light of my life, fire of my loins.
-And if we ever meet, tell me if it worked.
+And if you and I ever make that date at the Metropole, tell me if it worked.